-With a surge of new talent and popular shows, the Reitz Theater Players reach new audiences and a sharp rise in attendence.
+With a surge of new talent and popular shows, the Reitz Theater Players reach new audiences and a sharp rise in attendance at season shows.

 A new and soon to be imitated format of entertainment, "ReAct", is introduced to patrons and with it comes an influx of fresh talent to the Reitz stage.
 The ReAct format of one-acts and short plays allows for the first original material to be introduced to pleased patrons.